philipdelff/NMsim/README.md

 Many features are available.
 Prominent ones are:

--   Can use submit jobs to clusters (so running the simulation on say 1,000 model estimates from a bootstrap is actually not that hard).
+-   Can use submit jobs to clusters.
+It can wait for the simulations to be done and automatically collect the results like in the example above.
 -   Simulation replicates using Nonmem `SUBPROBLEMS` feature avaible through the `subproblems` argument
 -   Can modify the simulation control stream on the fly - a powerful